danielstieber/SubscribeToMailchimp/README.md

 1. Log into your Mailchimp account and go to `Profile > Extras > API Keys`.
 2. If you don't have an API Key, create a new one.
 3. Copy your API Key and paste it in the module settings (`Processwire > Modules > Site > SubscribeToMailchimp`).
-4. Back in Mailchimp, go to the list, where you want your new subscribers.
+4. Back in Mailchimp, go to the Audience, where you want your new subscribers.
-5. Go to `Settings > List name and defaults`.
-Copy the List ID an paste it into the module settings.
+5. Go to `Settings > audience name and defaults`.
+Copy the Audience ID and paste it into the module settings.
 6. Test your settings with the provided checkbox.

 ![module settings](https://i.imgur.com/37rJeGK.png)